Renault RS10: Development

 RS10 from the 1979 Monaco Grand Prix.

 The RS10 was designed and developed by François Castaing, Michel Têtu and Marcel Hubert and was developed from the much-maligned RS01.
 The RS01 was conceived alongside Renault's effort to build a turbocharged Le Mans winning car.
 The RS01 was no more than a development mule for the 1.5-litre turbocharged engine.

 Jean-Pierre Jabouille with his engineering degree, mechanical aptitude and driving skill was hired to run Renault's F1 program in 1977.
 Jabouille worked to develop this engine over the 1977-1979 seasons.
 The Renault turbo effort was a joke along the paddock as the RS01 earned the moniker "Yellow Teapot" as its race would often end with the yellow car smoking and parked.
 It would not be long however, before the jokes and laughs along the grid turned to panic.

 The RS10 was finally built in 1979 as a serious contender with a Renault Gordini twin-turbo 1.5-litre V6.
 Where the RS10 differed from the RS01, however, was that it incorporated twin-turbochargers, a 6-speed transmission and a completely new ground effect chassis.

 Racing history

 The RS10 was introduced a third of the way through the 1979 season at the 1979 Spanish Grand Prix.
 Initially only one car was available for Jean-Pierre Jabouille and it retained the single turbocharger of its predecessor.
 At the Monaco Grand Prix a second car became available for René Arnoux and twin turbochargers were used for the first time.

-Though reliability issues still plagued the new twin-turbo, its pace made the paddock finally take notice.
-Through the final eight races of the season the RS10 scored five poles and one memorable home win at the 1979 French Grand Prix at Dijon-Prenois.
-More wins would surely have followed if not for the engine troubles.
-Jabouille in particular saw his hard work hardly rewarded thanks to the new engine technology.
-His win in Dijon though, in front of home fans with an all French car, engine, tyres and even French fuel (Elf), was his prize for three hard years of no results.
+Although the twin-turbo RS10 experienced frequent reliability problems, it achieved five pole positions during the final eight races of the 1979 season.
+Jabouille won the French Grand Prix at Dijon-Prenois, the car's only victory.